How To Optimize Your Facebook Business Page

 This is also relatively new to Facebook—make sure that your page is verified.
 When you go under your settings you can find an option to verify your page.
 You put in your phone number, Facebook will give you call, you put in a four-digit PIN, you get a nice little cute checkmark on your page, and then your page is verified.

-If a customer is looking for a local plumber and your page is verified but another plumber’s is not, Facebook is more than likely going to show your page to the person searching.
+If a customer is looking for a local plumber and your page is verified but another plumber’s page is not, Facebook is more than likely going to show your page to the person searching.
 So you want to make sure that your page is verified.

 5. Fill out your business page completely